herber/architected/readme.md

 - default <br /> Type: every <br /> Will be used if the user does not specify a value.

-- save <br /> Type: every <br /> If set to `true` the user input will be saved and will be suggested next time the user executes your cli utility.
+- save <br /> Type: `boolean` <br /> If set to `true` the user input will be saved and will be suggested next time the user executes your cli utility.

 - boolean <br /> Type: `boolean` <br /> Force input to be either `true` or `false`. <br /> Only for arguments.